awsdocs/aws-codepipeline-user-guide/doc_source/how-to-custom-role.md

 },
 ```

-Similarly, if none of your pipelines includes AWS CodeDeploy, you can edit the policy statement to remove the section that grants AWS CodeDeploy resources:
+Similarly, if none of your pipelines includes CodeDeploy, you can edit the policy statement to remove the section that grants CodeDeploy resources:

 ```
     {